William LeBaron Putnam: Federal judicial service

 Putnam was nominated by President Benjamin Harrison on December 16, 1891, to the United States Court of Appeals for the First Circuit and the United States Circuit Courts for the First Circuit, to a new joint seat authorized by 26 Stat.
 826. He was confirmed by the United States Senate on March 17, 1892, and received his commission the same day.
 On December 31, 1911, the Circuit Courts were abolished and he thereafter served only on the Court of Appeals.
 His service terminated on September 17, 1917, due to his retirement.

 Death

-Putnam died on February 5, 1918, in Portland.
+Putnam died on February 5, 1918, at his home on State Street in Portland.
+He had been incapacitated by it for over a year at the time of his death.
+He is buried at Evergreen Cemetery.